-Monster Jam Steel Titans 2 Review Header
+Monster Jam Steel Titans 2 Review (PS4) – Big Wheels, Some Appeal

 They say that it’s important to make a good first impression.
 Monster Jam Steel Titans 2, the sequel to Rainbow Studios’ 2019 Steel Titans original, fails at this first hurdle.